Rt-00/race_condition_simple_pg/README.md

 ## How It Works

 The project uses Docker Compose to set up a testing environment with a PostgreSQL database.
-It simulates the situation where multiple concurrent transactions attempt to withdraw 1 unit from the stock simultaneously.
-This situation can lead to unexpected results, such as negative balance in the stock or transactions overlapping each other.
+It simulates the situation in which multiple concurrent transactions attempt to remove 1 unit from inventory simultaneously.
+This situation can lead to unexpected results, such as a negative inventory balance or overlapping transactions.
+Therefore, this solution can be used in systems with a lot of access competition, as a lock is not used during processing.

 ## Prerequisites